liangguangyii/liangguangyii.github.io/_posts/2024-3-23-notes-phy-higher-order-response.md

 \end{aligned}
 $$

-Where the subscript $$0$$ means the expectation value in the unperturbed system, i.e. the expection value of wavefunction $$ \Psi(0) $$.
+Where the subscript $$0$$ means the expectation value in the unperturbed system, i.e. the expected value of wavefunction $$ \Psi(0) $$.
 Then the first-ordered response to the external perturbation is:

 $$
 \begin{aligned}